FUTURE FIRE STATION 144

 The Daisy Mountain Fire District is requesting competitive sealed proposals from qualified firms to furnish CMAR services for the New Fire Station #144.
 Click here for more information.

 With the increasing 911 emergency response requirements, Daisy Mountain Fire & Medical (DMFM) is planning an additional fire station to meet the critical needs of our community.
 DMFM has acquired property located at 2402 E. Cloud Rd. within the Desert Hills & Cave Creek areas.
 This fire station will help reduce emergency response times for residents within this response area in the event of an emergency.

 As we move forward with this critical project, we will keep residents updated with information and progress along with encouraging the input of our community members to help our department protect what you love.

 See below for more information about Annexation and whether or not your property is covered by the Daisy Mountain Fire District.

 The Daisy Mountain Fire and Medical District was formed in 1989 by a group of concerned citizens that strived to bring emergency services to our community.
 The District is funded primarily by property taxes regulated by Maricopa County and managed by community elected Fire Board representatives.
-Throughout the years, Daisy Mountain has grown into an organization that covers 200 square miles and provides services to the communities of New River, Desert Hills, Anthem and Black Canyon City with over 100 professional firefighters and EMS personnel.
-Services include:
+Throughout the years, Daisy Mountain has grown into an organization that covers 200 square miles and provides services to the communities of Anthem, Black Canyon City, Cave Creek, Desert Hills, and New River with over 100 professional firefighters and EMS personnel.

 Structural Fire Protection.